Skip to main content

 Dutch law allows creditors to interrupt the limitation period through a process called stuiting.
 Interruption causes a new limitation period to commence from the date of interruption.
 Three methods exist: initiating legal proceedings, sending a written notice, or obtaining acknowledgment of the debt from the debtor.

 Article 3:317 of the Dutch Civil Code governs interruption by written notice.
-For claims to performance of an obligation, such as payment, the creditor must send a written statement unambiguously reserving the right to claim performance.
-This notice must clearly indicate that the creditor maintains the claim and expects the debtor to perform.
+For claims to performance of an obligation, such as payment, the creditor must send a written statement.
+This statement must unambiguously reserve the right to claim performance.
+In addition, the notice must clearly indicate that the creditor maintains the claim and expects the debtor to perform.

 The requirements for a valid interruption notice include: